Shipwreck Diving on Gunboat C-55, Isla Mujeres

 As with Gunboat C-58, this shipwreck is the return destination for the annual migration of Spotted Eagle Rays.

-Being the lesser dived of the two wrecks, it can be a great opportunity to see the large numbers of these creatures undisturbed by other divers.
+Being the lesser dived of the two wrecks, it can be an excellent opportunity to see the large numbers of these creatures undisturbed by other divers.

-The Spotted Eagle Rays return every year to frolic, eat and mate in the strong currents that are the trademark of this dive.
-It is not uncommon for divers to see 50-100 of these magnificent animals gliding peacefully but closely overhead.
+The Spotted Eagle Rays return yearly to frolic, eat and mate in the strong currents that are the trademark of this dive.
+Divers often see 50-100 magnificent animals gliding peacefully but closely overhead.

 Marine life